EarthlingOllie/notifyBB/README.md

 NotifyBB
 ========

-A simple notification written in javascript.
+A simple notification system written in javascript.